 Selling Your Business

 When selling the business, we transferred the lease and sold the equipment but not the company.
-We wanted to keep our Thai business for visa reasons and were not sure if we would open a new bar in the near future.
+We wanted to keep our Thai business for visa reasons and were not sure if we would open a new restaurant in the near future.

-We found our three years operating a bar in Thailand an amazing experience that definitely changed us for the better.
+We found our three years operating a business in Thailand an amazing experience that definitely changed us for the better.
 The most important advice I could give anyone is: ask questions.
 Be willing to adapt and, above all else, find good Thai people to work with.
 Hire a professional to set up your business and spend time marketing it.
 Find your niche and fully leverage it.
 And finally, work hard and don’t get caught in the vacation mentality that some people fall into when starting a business in Thailand.